 The appeals court agreed with her, adding that when a party possesses and makes use of money belonging to another, equity requires that interest is paid on that sum.

-Until the trial court ruled that the residence was Joseph’s separate property, she believed that she would receive a proportionate benefit from the appreciation of the property.
+Until the trial court ruled that the residence was Husband’s separate property, she believed that she would receive a proportionate benefit from the appreciation of the property.

-The appeals court held that Joseph would keep ownership of the property, but the interest on her contribution would begin from the date the check was issued at the statutory rate.
+The appeals court held that Husband would keep ownership of the property, but the interest on her contribution would begin from the date the check was issued at the statutory rate.

-The second issue she raised was the lien awarded to Joseph for their business.
+The second issue she raised was the lien awarded to Husband for their business.

 He argued that the funds he contributed were traceable as his, so the trial court’s judgment should be affirmed.

 Gifts of Separate Property Versus Loans to a Spouse

 However, the appeals court stated that, in Arizona, when one spouse pays for real property that is in both spouses’ names, the presumption is that it was a gift to the community unless there is an express agreement that the spouse will be entitled to reimbursement.

 In this case, there was no evidence of such an agreement and insufficient evidence to negate the presumption of a gift.

 Accordingly, the appeals court reversed the trial court’s decision to award Husband a separate property lien for the amount he invested, giving Wife a full half of the value of the business.